luser-dr00g/inca/olmec/README.md

 the ALT-key.
 The related Quad-a variable `⎕a` shows what olmec considers to be the "normal" keyboard layout against which the characters are selected.

+## Running Environment/Building

+The program should compile simply with `make`, assuming GNU make and a working C99 compiler.

+The program assumes it is running in a VT220-compatible terminal emulator such as XTerm or equivalent (AFAIK all modern terminals are ports of XTerm) with Unicode support and a US-ASCII keyboard layout.

+Currently, the program only operates in an interactive mode, relying upon the ALT-key to type APL characters.
+CTRL-n can also be used as an APL-lock key to toggle the need to hold the ALT key.
+Type `⎕k` to print out the APL keyboard.

+Output can be selected and copied-out from the terminal, but utf-8 input is not currently accepted, so you cannot paste expressions into the terminal for the interpreter to execute.

 ## Design

 A major simplifying assumption in the design of this project is: